Images: The Everett Collection

 Two decades later, The Mary Tyler Moore Show gave White her next breakout role, Sue Ann Nivens, the seemingly cheery host of fictional WJM-TV's The Happy Homemaker who had far more of a bite off-camera.
 The darker role gave a new angle to White's career.

 From there, White would, of course, go on to create unforgettable characters on Mama's Family and The Golden Girls.
-And she's has continued to work on television ever since, celebrated for her comedic work, of course, but also receiving an Emmy for her dramatic turn on the crime drama The Practice.
+While much of her career on television would center around comedy, she also received an Emmy for her dramatic turn on the crime drama The Practice.

 In that long, storied career, some roles are bound to be overshadowed.
-Let's take a look at a handful of White's recurring roles that further demonstrate her talents.
+Let's take a look at a handful of White's recurring roles that further demonstrated her talents.